CameronBaffuto/space-app/README.md

 ## 📦 About

 This project fetches the Astronomy Picture of the Day from NASA’s public API and displays it with metadata.
-It uses a `.env` file for securely storing the API key.